SpektraSystems/Microsoft-Cloud-Workshop/business-continuity-and-disaster-recovery/README.md

 # Verify the pre-provisioned Environment

+* Users can use the **Azure Credentials** given to them to login to the Azure Portal
+* Resource Group **ODL_bcdr-XXXXX-01** will be already created in the Users Azure Environment with the LABVM deployed in it.
+* Users can select **LABVM** and click on **Connect** to download the RDP file
+* Open the RDP file to connect to the LABVM.
+Provide the credentials you received to login to the VM
+* Once you login to the LABVM, server manager will open.
+Select Local Server and verify that IE Enhanced Security Configuration has also been turned off
+* Now go to C:\HOL directory and verify the student files are there
+* Also verify that SQL Server Express 2017 as well as SQL Server Management Studio is installed

 ## Verify Azure Access

 Open a browser instance in private or incognito mode and login to [Microsoft Azure Portal](https://portal.azure.com) using the credentials provided.